Maria26122/Maria26122-Hydraulic-Brake-system-using-Pascal-Law/README.md

 ## 💡 Try It Out!

-> **Tip:** Hold down the spacebar to see the brake system engage, and release it to reset!
+> **Tip:** Hold down 'F' & 'R' key to see the brake system engage, and release it to reset!

 ---